 From the saddle at the top of the moraine wall above Hut Flat take the crest of the curving moraine ‘til it meets the wall below Mt Revelation.
 Sidle left a short way to break through a rock band.
 Follow a line of weakness zig-zagging upwards to a small col on the ridge.
 Cross steep slabs by either a very high or low traverse to a small tussock ledge and bivvy site below the Korako Icefall.
 From the Korako Glacier there are two routes to the Te Puoho Glacier:

-2) Over Crampon Pass.
-The wall rising from the Korako glacier to the pass will require a pitch of modest climbing depending on the height of the snow.
+- Over Crampon Pass.
+The wall rising from the Korako Glacier to the pass will usually require at least a pitch of modest climbing depending on the height of the snow.

 Boulder Basin to Te Puoho Glacier

 Cross the Hollyford above Chasm Creek, then follow the bush spur on the south side of Chasm Creek to a scrub-covered basin, climbing to a high basin of large boulders.
 This, unsurprisingly, is Boulder Basin.
 From here, follow the Rainbow Lake route above.

 From Patuki Col ascend the West Ridge of Karetai to where it is possible to sidle across on a wandering ledge system to the North Ridge.
 Descending this, moderate scrambling on excellent rock, to Karetai Col and the Te Puoho neve.
 Karetai Col can also be reached from the Lake Turner basin via Lindsays Ledges.